mansemino/ArctiumSnifferBrowser/readme.txt

-Basic and rough sniffer dump browser.
+Basic and fancy sniffer dump browser, parser & gatherer.

 Open your PacketDump.XXXXXX file to inspect, search, export and analize data.
 Right click on table data to interact with the packets.